Free Rent Increase Notice Templates (U.S.) | Word – PDF

 In-person delivery

-How to Raise the Rent (For Landlord)
+How to Determine the Rent Increase (for Landlord)

 Consider the following when determining how to raise the rent:

-Determine if the property eligible for a rent increase
+Determine if the property is eligible

-Decide the new rent amount
+Decide the new amount

-Check current lease agreement
+Check the current lease agreement

-Check for state specific notice periods
+Check for state-specific notice periods

 As mentioned above, it is vital to check with your local municipal and state laws to see if there are any prohibiting raising the rent by a specific amount.
-Next, check with the laws to see the requirements regarding rent increase notice periods before the new rate goes into effect.
+Next, check with the laws to see the requirements regarding notice periods before the new rate goes into effect.
 For example, states like Arkansas and Washington require 30-day notification, while states like Georgia, Maine, and New York do not have any statutes regarding notice periods.
 Additionally, states such as Vermont and Delaware require 60-day notification of a rental rate increase.

-Write and send rent increase notice
+Write and send the notice

-Now it is up to your tenant to make an informed decision if they plan to renew their lease and pay the new rent rate, counteroffer, or move out.
+Now it is up to your tenant to make an informed decision if they plan to renew their lease and pay the new rate, counteroffer, or move out.

-How to Calculate the Rent Increase (For Tenant)
+How to Calculate the Rent Increase (for Tenant)

 • Current market prices for comparable rentals in the community